 It does not come with a built-in speaker, but they have ports to add speakers.
 Since a turntable is compact, it is easily portable, and the new versions of turntables feature Bluetooth connections and USB ports, too.

-Turntables are vastly used by the record industries and DJs for scratching, that is, playing a record backwards.
+Turntables are vastly used by the record industries and DJs for scratching, that is, playing a record backward.
 This creates completely different music, which is then added to modern songs or classic vinyl records with the help of new techniques.

 A turntable happens to be the main part of a record player, as this is what spins the record.
 But buying an independent turntable is quite budget-friendly.
 A turntable does not come with in-built facilities, which is what makes customizing it so fascinating.

-Not only does a turntable provide us with the freedom to choose our favourite brand, but it also allows us to set it up as per our desires.
+Not only does a turntable provide us with the freedom to choose our favorite brand, but it also allows us to set it up as per our desires.
 The satisfaction of customizing something is unparalleled.

 What is Record Player?

-Our grandparents have enjoyed the melodies of vinyl records, and the modern-day record players grant us the fortune of experiencing what they experienced but only with the latest features.
+Our grandparents have enjoyed the melodies of vinyl records, and modern-day record players grant us the fortune of experiencing what they experienced but only with the latest features.

 The appearance of a record player is much like a turntable, only bigger because it comes with a built-in amplifier to make the musical journey all the more pleasant.

 The built-in speakers make the record players heavy, therefore, making it tough to be moved around.
-Nowadays, record players come with built-in CD drives, or FM radio, making it an all-encompassing audio entertainment set.
+Nowadays, record players come with built-in CD drives or FM radio, making it an all-encompassing audio entertainment set.

 Record players cannot be used for scratching but can be used to create fusion music with vintage records and modern audio.
-They also come with Bluetooth connectivity and feature FM radios which makes them easily accessible from our cellphones.
+They also come with Bluetooth connectivity and feature FM radios which makes them easily accessible from our cell phones.

 Keeping up with the latest technological advancements, now record players also have audio converters and recorders.
 Professional musicians can use record players to record and transfer audio files from vinyl records to digital devices.